-Star Wars video games returned to the limelight last year when EA released Jedi: Fallen Order, which famously "doesn't suck," according to our review.
+Star Wars video games returned to the limelight last year when EA released Jedi: Fallen Order, which surprisingly "doesn't suck," according to our review.
 Another high-quality Star Wars adventure might soon arrive in the form of Star Wars: Squadrons, a space dogfighting game that was once referred to as "Star Wars: Project Maverick."

-Here's everything we know about Star Wars: Squadrons.
+In the meantime, here's everything we know about Star Wars: Squadrons.

 When is the Star Wars: Squadrons release date?